Updated on 02/22/2024

 Don Diego River

 The third river that we find near Palomino is the Don Diego.
 This body of water is characterized by a calm current in some places, where you can swim perfectly.
-The river is about 16 km from Palomino.
+The river is about 10 miles (16 km) from Palomino.
 You can arrive either by bus or by private transport.
 After that, it’s only a short walk of around 10 minutes.

 Tubes can also be found in Don Diego.
 The standard route here takes around an hour.
 Other activities that can be enjoyed here include paddle boarding and kayaking.
-Another attraction of the place are the howler monkeys, which can be seen or at least heard in the higueron trees.
+Other attractions of the place are the howler monkeys, which can be seen or at least heard in the Higueron trees.

 - Although the river has a calm current, one should be able to swim.